 Greater Moncton Highland Games & Scottish Festival | New Brunswick, Canada

-The 17th annual Greater Moncton Highland Games & Scottish Festival takes place June 16 & 17, 2023.
+The 17th annual Greater Moncton Highland Games & Scottish Festival takes place June 13-17, 2023, with the return of our free community concerts before the big day on Saturday!

 Entry to the site is FREE on Friday!